joao-neves95/merger-js/README.md

 ## Motivation

-When I started doing academic web projects, I felt the need for a build tool to merge all my JS files into one, cleaning the HTML pages and optimizing my workflow.<br/>
+When I started doing academic web projects,
+I felt the need for a build tool to merge all my
+JS files into one, cleaning the HTML pages and optimizing my workflow.
-I wanted something simple and fast, so I built MergerJS to use in my small web-app projects.
+I wanted something simple and fast.
+My schoolmates couldn't get around with other projects like WebPack and similar tools, so I decided to build MergerJS in order to use a file bundler in a very simple and fast way.
+This is and it always will be a work in progress.